eclipse-sumo/sumo/docs/web/docs/Networks/Import/OpenStreetMap.md

 They can be guessed via [netconvert](../../netconvert.md) using the **--guess-ramps** option.

-## Roundabouts

-To ensure correct right-of-way at roundabouts, the option **--roundabouts.guess** should be added.
-This option is set automatically when using the *osmBuild.py* script.

 ## Isolated Edges

 When dealing with strictly vehicular scenarios it usually helps to add